centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ### Fields

-* `<status>` can be active, inactive or cancelled.
+* `<status>` can be active, inactive or canceled.
 Only active accounts can make purchases
 * `<accountaddress>` is the visiting address
 * `<buyers>` is a list of one or more buyers.
 They are users that can log into the wholesale showroom and make purchases for the account.

-[notice-box=info] An account in Centra must have at least one buyer to be active and show up in the Centra admin panel.
-Send one with blank name and email if you do not have this data in your system. [/notice-box]
+[notice-box=info]An account in Centra must have at least one buyer to be active and show up in the Centra admin panel.
+Send one with blank name and email if you do not have this data in your system.[/notice-box]

 ### Request